openvenues/libpostal/README.md

 Most of the dictionaries have been derived with the following process:

-1. Tokenize all the streets in OSM for a particular language
+1. Tokenize all the streets in OSM for language x
-2. Count the words
+2. Count the most common N tokens
 3. Optionally use frequent item set mining to get frequent phrases
 4. Run the most frequent words/phrases through Google Translate
 5. Add the ones that mean "street" to dictionaries
-6. Research thoroughfare types in a given country
+6. Augment by researching addresses in countries speaking language x

 In the future it might be beneficial to move the dictionaries to a wiki so they can be crowdsourced by native speakers regardless of whether or not